Residential waste rates

 Can I get a smaller cart or less collection?

-You can do your part to keep all program costs low by recycling and composting right, reducing your waste and only setting your carts out for collection when they are full.
+You can do your part to keep all program costs low by recycling and composting right, reducing your waste where possible and only putting your carts out for collection when they are full.

 All of these actions create a cost-effective residential cart program which benefits all Calgarians.